-If in the definitions of a tree decomposition and treewidth we restrict U to be a path, then we have the definitions of path decomposition and pathwidth.
+If in the definitions of a tree decomposition and treewidth we restrict U to be a tree with all vertices of degree at most 2 (i.e., a path) then we have the definitions of path decomposition and pathwidth.
 We use the notation tw(G) and pw(G) to denote the treewidth and the pathwidth of a graph G.